The closest alternatives to Marzipan are Almond Paste, Coconut Paste, Chestnut Paste, Almond Butter, and Nut-Free Marzipan.

 Prized as a vegan alternative to dairy products and spreads, this dairy-free and gluten-free food item has a peculiar taste, texture, and composition.

-Coconut paste is made from shredded coconut, fragrant spices, and sweeteners that combine to form a dense mixture.
+Coconut paste is made from shredded coconut, fragrant spices, and sweeteners that combine to form a dense mixture - and for different ways to replace shredded coconut in recipes, see shredded coconut substitute options.

 The texture can range from hardly creamy to very firm, depending on the amount of moisture used.